ranchodeluxe/sheepdawg/README.md

 <img align="right" src="images/jump.jpg"/>
 This is part tutorial and part example.
 The goal was to build a toolchain to help myself learn and write AWS Lambda handlers without the configuration headaches.
 Included is a build of the [AWS S3 Lambda tutorial](http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html).
-A more in-depth example for creating a geoprocessing pipeline using shared libs is currently baking.
+Another example for creating a geoprocessing pipeline using shared libs is almost complete.
+There's a couple other examples explained in tickets that I'm hoping to build also.
 Everything uses the provisioning tool Ansible because working with AWS configuration can lead to boredom and death.
 A few people asked why this was built with Ansible.
 If you feel this way, then please read the [Why Ansible](#why-ansible) section.

 ## Getting Started
 0. `git` checkout this respository